CPE for CPAs Policies

 All participants must register for a course at least one week in advance, and pay the registration fee at that time.

-- Cancellations or transfer requests made six business days or more prior to the program will be fully refunded
+- Full refunds will be granted to cancellations or transfer requests made six business days or more prior to the program.

-- Cancellations or transfer requests made two to five business days prior to the program are subject to a $25 cancellation/transfer fee
+- A 10% cancellation/transfer fee will apply to cancellations or transfer requests made two to five business days prior to the program.

-- Cancellations or transfer requests made one business day prior to the program are subject to a $50 cancellation/transfer fee
+- A 50% cancellation/transfer fee will apply to cancellations or transfer requests made one business day prior to the program.

-- Cancellations the day of the program or no notice of cancellation will result in participant’s forfeiture of the program fee
+- No refunds will be granted to cancellations the day of the program or if no notice of cancellation is received.